-We are a fiercely independently owned craft brewery… And we’re damn proud of it!
-Great Lakes celebrated 34 years in the craft beer business in 2021, making us one of the oldest independent craft breweries in Canada.
+We are a fiercely independently owned craft brewery… and we’re damn proud of it!
+Great Lakes celebrated 35 years in the craft beer business in 2022, making us one of the oldest independent craft breweries in Canada.

 We specialize in producing flavourful beers that will be sure to awaken your taste buds with each sip.
 From unique seasonal ales, bottle conditioned releases, year-round ales and premium lagers to our 7 Barrel and Tank Ten Series of beers, GLB produces a variety of products to be enjoyed by everyone!

 The Beginning OF SOMETHING SPECIAL